jereswinnen/macOS-Setup-Guide/README.md

 ### Visual Studio Code
 1. Open the command palette, search for 'Settings Sync' and install the plugin
-2. After reloading the app, open the Command Palette and type "sync download settings" and enter GitHub Gist ID: `c9c20f89a479521d7c9a63ad6ec25063`
+2. After reloading the app, open the Command Palette and type "sync download settings"
+3. The extension automatically opens the GitHub website to generate a new token
+4. Copy token and paste in the extension
-3. Reload Visual Studio Code
+5. Reload Visual Studio Code

 ### iStat Menus
 - Set update frequency to "Medium"